MatthewK100000/RatingsModel/README.md

 ## Background
 Suppose you have a user ratings distribution for a product you're looking to buy, or maybe the responses from a survey you've conducted.
 Given the counts for each category, how does one assess the significance of the differences between these counts?

 This tool helps infer the answer to that question!
-At a high level, RatingsModel smoothes the observed counts with a multinomial distribution and calculates the probability that the sampled counts for the (observed) highest voted category are greater than the sampled counts of all the other categories, assuming the event of assigning ratings is repeated "in alternate, independent universes" with the same (or about the same) frequencies.
+At a high level, RatingsModel smoothes the observed counts with a multinomial distribution and calculates the probability that the sampled counts for the (observed) highest voted category are greater than the sampled counts of all the other categories, assuming the event of assigning ratings is repeated "in alternate, independent universes" with the same (or about the same) frequencies*.
 One minus this probability is the p-value of the test with a null hypothesis that there are no significant differences.

+*that is, ratings given on an individual level are "drawn out of a box" with those frequencies.

 ## Details on Usage and Implementation
 For situations where the number of responses is low, the observed proportions for each rating will be crude approximations, therefore a Dirichlet prior (which is conjugate to the Multinomial distribution) on the proportions may be imposed to regularize the observed proportions, adding noise to the proportions for each hypothetical event where ratings are assigned.
 You do this by using the monte carlo version of the test ``monte_carlo_test``, which uses a monte carlo approximation of the p-value, with ``sample_from_prop_prior = True``.

 For situations where the number of responses is high, the observed proportions will be good approximations, and the Dirichlet prior may be dropped.
 Either call the method ``monte_carlo_test`` with ``sample_from_prop_prior = False``, or use the ``exact_test``.
-Mathematically, the exact p-value calculation involves a summation over integer partitions, which is done by utilizing a fast and clever algorithm to calculate these partitions, as well as the ``multiprocessing`` module to distribute the workload over multiple cores.
+Mathematically, the exact p-value calculation involves a summation over integer partitions, which is done by utilizing two fast and memory efficient algorithms to calculate these partitions, as well as the ``multiprocessing`` module to distribute the workload over multiple cores.
 A fast computer with many cores or a good cloud computing instance is recommended for this.
 Without a good machine, you may find it easier to estimate the p-value instead, by trading imprecision over speed via ``monte_carlo_test``, setting ``sample_from_prop_prior = False`` and ``sample_from_count_prior = False``.

 You may also wish to impose a count prior on the total number of responses, to sample from it for each hypothetical event where ratings are assigned.
 You would want to do this if you think the turnout is expected to fluctuate according to some distribution, queue or process, time dependent or not, and you wish to include this information in your inference.